 Suggested classroom strategies to ensure correct finger placement

-- Adult helper – teacher aid or parent: Organise a parent or teacher aide to help monitor students and encourage them to use the correct finger placement
+- Adult helper – teacher’s aide or parent: Organise a parent or teacher’s aide to help monitor students and encourage them to use correct finger placement.

-- Whiteboard projection – Finger placement: Project Chapter 1 (Mountains) to a whiteboard and model the correct practice to the class
+- Whiteboard projection – finger placement: project Level 1 (Mountains) to a whiteboard and model the correct practice to the class.

-- Whiteboard projection – Correct Posture: Project the “Posture Info” from the Typing Tournament Main Menu to a whiteboard and discuss and model with the class
+- Whiteboard projection – correct posture: project the “Posture Info” from the Typing Tournament Main Menu to a whiteboard; discuss and model with the class

-- Whole discussion – Regularly focus on the need for the use of all 10 fingers.
+- Whole class discussion: regularly focus on the need for the use of all 10 fingers.
 Here are some approaches that have been found to be useful:

 Students who have observed adults typing correctly are often motivated to type correctly themselves.
 In the home and school environment good models are often found.
-In most schools there will be at least one teacher or teacher aid with good skills.
+In most schools there will be at least one teacher or teacher’s aide with good skills.
 Using them as a role model has been shown to have great benefit.